arachnocid/ObjectImpactFramework/README.md

 ## Filters: Choosing Which Objects to Affect and How

 The `filter` object determines which objects and interactions trigger a rule.
-It’s highly customizable, allowing precise control over when effects occur.
+It's highly customizable, allowing precise control over when effects occur.
 Below are all possible filter parameters:

 ### General Filters